nur4450/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-I wanted to create an app where people can search the cities by their ratings in different categories such as safety, affordability, schools, hospitals, sociality,jobs etc. I thought seeing reviews from local people would help to others to pick best location to live.
-This app would help for people who relocate and don't have someone to ask for recommendation or don't have time to make a deep search about cities.
+Piri- Find your Place

+Piri is an application for people looking to relocate.
+The app offers information about cities based on factors like cost of living, safety and security ratings, employment prospects, local education etc. Piri supports community-driven approach to provide accurate information about the cities by encouraging local residents to comment and write reviews on the app.

+Piri's mission is to help people make informed decision for their new place.
+The users can search for cities, compare them and view comments and reviews from local people to make the best choice for themselves.

 ### Features
-Users login: Users will be able to create accounts and log in to the application.
+User login: Users will be able to signup for accounts and login to the application.
+Each user will be able to create a profile page.

-Search:Users will be able to search cities by country, territory, or state.
+Search: Users will be able to search for cities and see detail information about them.

-Sort: Users will be able to sort cities by ratings.
+Sort: Users will be able to sort cities based on various factors like cost of living, safety and security ratings, employment prospects, local education etc.

+Compare: Users will be able to compare multiple cities.

-Review: Users will be able to add review for cities.
+Comments & Reviews: Users will be able to add comments and reviews about their cities.

 ### Technologies
 Java
 Spring Boot
 MySQL
+Hibernate
 Thymeleaf templates
-Hibernate
-Css
-HTLML
+JavaScript
 Bootstrap
+HTML
+CSS

 ### What I'll Have to Learn
-Implementing API for cities.
+Public API integration to retrieve details about cities.
 ### Project Tracker
 https://trello.com/b/rdzXKTzs/liftoff-capstone-project